-The degree to which a plan's liabilities are funded (plan assets ÷ plan liabilities).
+The degree to which a plan's liabilities are funded (plan assets ÷ plan liabilities) equals a funded percentage.

-Plan documents

-For more information about the Plan, visit the Dalhousie University pension website at www.dal.ca/pension.
+Plan documents For more information about the Plan, visit the Dalhousie University pension website at www.dal.ca/pension.

 Governance and administration